vishnu350/rs-mainspring-winder/README.md

 3. 3D print the four STL files with the recommended 3D print settings, or just send it to someone on eBay to help you with that.
 4. Fashion a stapler pin as an anchor and insert it into the hole beside the arbour on the winder.
 Use a file if you need to trim it down.
 5. Clean all parts and then lubricate all contact points appropriately.

-##### TODO: Add more description on anchor part with pics and how to hold the RS winder.

 # Customizing/Generating the RS winder